matuteiglesias/journal/content/Business/2024-06-09_Schedule_and_Task_Management_Optimization.md

 ## 📅 2024-06-09 — Session: Schedule and Task Management Optimization

 **🕒 23:25–23:45**
-**🏷️ Labels**: task management, schedule, organization, automation, work-life balance
+**🏷️ Labels**: Task Management, Schedule, Organization, Automation, Work-Life Balance
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to optimize Matías' schedule and [[task management]] system for improved [[productivity]] and work-life balance.
+The session aimed to optimize Matías' schedule and task management system for improved productivity and work-life balance.

 ### Key Activities
 - Reflected on the schedule and tasks for June 9-11, 2024, focusing on task prioritization and time allocation.